pret/pokeemerald/INSTALL.md

 Unscientific benchmarks suggest **msys2 is 2x slower** than WSL1, and **Cygwin is 5-6x slower** than WSL1.

 > Note for advanced users: **WSL2** is an option and is even faster than **WSL1** if files are stored on the WSL2 file system, but some tools may have trouble interacting with the WSL2 file system over the network drive.
+For example, tools which use Qt versions before 6.0 such as [porymap](https://github.com/huderlem/porymap) may [have problems with parsing the `\\wsl$` network drive path](https://bugreports.qt.io/browse/QTBUG-86277).

 All of the Windows instructions assume that the default drive is C:\\.
 If this differs to your actual drive letter, then replace C with the correct drive letter when reading the instructions.